iyifr/iyi/src/content/blog/How to travel through time.md

 > Every time the state changes we move forward in time, with a new version of the universe.

-## Candid Description
+## My thought experiment.

-Imagine that the state box contained ALL the data about our universe.
-All the data about a gazillion and something atoms down to the last detail.
+Imagine that the state box contained a snapshot of ALL the data about our universe.
+All the data about a gazillion atoms down to the last detail.

-Some atom has decided to move three inches.
-Some atom somewhere else on the lattice has decided to bobble to the left a little bit due to some other thing.
-The description of the universe has changed.
-The snapshot has changed.
+Some matter is animated and can move, and each time they do, the way you desribe that piece of matter changes.
+The description of the universe is also changed as a result.

-Every time this snapshot changes, we move forward in time.
+Every time this happens, we move forward in time.

 > To shift time backwards, you have to reset the global state of aeons of data about the universe to
 > the snapshot of it at the exact point in time you wish to travel into.